doc4d/docs/docs/ViewPro/method-list.md

 If *optionObj* is undefined or empty, the command does nothing.

-The following table lists the available options for *optionObj*:
+The following table lists the available workbook options:

 |Property|Type|Description|
 |---|---|---|